 On top of that info, it’s a very good idea to give people an idea of what kind of contact is appropriate.
-What kind of inquiries you respond to, what inquiries may not justify a response, and what inquiries will be automatically trashed.
+What kind of inquiries do you respond to, what inquiries may not justify a response, and what inquiries will be automatically trashed?

 - Messages asking about products, services, or customer support of some kind are great

 - Potential (legit) partnerships and working relationships are welcome

 - Emails offering advertising opportunities likely get trashed, same for asking to buy link placement, etc.

 - Announcements and cold emails on unrelated products or press releases will be ignored

 Setting ground rules like these can help your contact page be more user-friendly, and it can keep your communication workflow uncluttered and you closer to Inbox Zero.